-SEE/Serbia, Bosnia, Montenegro, Macedonia, Albania: Balancing framework, regional balancing integration in SEE9.
-April 2015. / News Serbia Energy
+SEE/Serbia, Bosnia, Montenegro, Macedonia, Albania: Balancing framework, regional balancing integration in SEE, News Serbia Energy

 Serbia is a part of SMM control block together with Montenegro and Macedonia.
 EMS as Transmission System Operator is obliged to provide System services for the control area.

 Procurement of balancing capacity and balancing energy are based on the fact that, in Serbia,there is currently only one party with the role of Balancing Service Provider that can offer balancing services.
 BSP is Electric Power Utility of Serbia (EPS), which owns and controls all balancing entities and is obliged to offer them to the TSO.

 FCR service (capacity and energy) is mandatory obligation for all dis patchable units and it is free of charge.